Background

 Project Description

-The Implementation Phase proposes a green retreat in the city by preserving the multi-use lawn as the highlight of the park.
-The grading and soil will be adjusted to improve turf growth and drainage and the sidewalk will loop around it, connecting the new park entry plazas at 9th and 10th Streets with the Shoal Creek Hike and Bike Trail.
-An alternate entrance on 9th street utilizes the proposed boardwalk that will extend over the wetland.
+The Implementation Phase proposed a green retreat in the city by preserving the multi-use lawn as the highlight of the park.
+The grading and soil was adjusted to improve turf growth and drainage and the sidewalk loops around it, connecting the new park entry plazas at 9th and 10th Streets with the Shoal Creek Hike and Bike Trail.
+An alternate entrance on 9th street utilizes the a boardwalk that extends over the wetland.
 The current wetland collects water from two ephemeral seeps as well as stormwater from the park and adjacent office buildings offsite.
 The wetland naturally holds and filters the water of pollutants before it travels through the soil to the creek.
-The wetland will be regraded and planted to improve ecological function and wildlife habitat.
-A bat house will be installed in the wetland to contribute to wildlife habitat, keep local insect populations in check, and provide educational experiences to park visitors.
+The wetland was regraded and planted to improve ecological function and wildlife habitat.
+A bat house was installed in the wetland to contribute to wildlife habitat, keep local insect populations in check, and provide educational experiences to park visitors.

-The entry on 9th Street will be moved to align directly with the entry to the bike area across the street, providing safer pedestrian access.
-The entry on 10th Street will include a water fountain and both entries will feature bike racks, waste and recycling receptacles, and places to gather or rest, including picnic tables, seat walls, and benches.
+The entry on 9th Street was moved to align directly with the entry to the bike area across the street, providing safer pedestrian access.
+The entry on 10th Street includes a water fountain and both entries will feature bike racks, waste and recycling receptacles, and places to gather or rest, including picnic tables, seat walls, and benches.
 A set of limestone blocks will be set into the grassy slope in the northeast corner to provide views of the park and large seating for any future functions.
-Two wildflower meadows will separate the lawn from the creek trail while also providing a pollinator habitat and seasonally changing visual interest.
+Two wildflower meadows separate the lawn from the creek trail while also providing a pollinator habitat and seasonally changing visual interest.

 A restroom is not proposed at this time, however, space for it to be built in the future is set aside on land that is out of the floodplain and out of the critical root zones of the heritage trees.
-The heritage trees on-site, including ancient live oaks, will be preserved and highlighted with the design.
-Invasive plants will be removed and replaced with plants that would historically have been part of the Blackland Prairie, particularly a riparian edge or ephemeral wetland.
-The sidewalks leading up to the entrance will be widened and planted with street trees to provide shade to pedestrians.
-Other shade and ornamental trees will be planted throughout the site to provide views, visual interest, and wildlife habitat, and contribute to the overall landscape of the park.
+The heritage trees on-site, including ancient live oaks, were preserved and highlighted with the design.
+Invasive plants were removed and replaced with plants that would historically have been part of the Blackland Prairie, particularly a riparian edge or ephemeral wetland.
+The sidewalks leading up to the entrance were widened and planted with street trees to provide shade to pedestrians.
+Other shade and ornamental trees were planted throughout the site to provide views, visual interest, and wildlife habitat, and contribute to the overall landscape of the park.

 Community Engagement